Carolyn Pokorny: Office of the MTA Inspector General

 In May 2019, after unanimous confirmation by New York State Senate, Pokorny became the first woman to lead the Office of the MTA Inspector General, the watchdog group for the Metropolitan Transportation Authority, the largest public transit authority in the United States.
 In this role she has been lauded by good government and transit advocacy group for increasing the transparency of the office.

+Acting U.S. attorney

+After Breon Peace resigned on January 10, 2025, Pokorny became the acting United States attorney for the Eastern District of New York.